veepionyc/git-style-guide/README.md

 (This is not necessary but good practice: updates all local copies of remote indexes. `fetch` ensures `git status` will accurately report when a local branch is out of sync with a remote.)

-Ensure your local version of `master` is in synch with remote (on github):
+Ensure your local version of `master` is in sync with remote (on github):

 	git checkout master
 	git pull